Hit Counter

 1. The N+7 Machine is not very clever — although it has some basic rules about plurals, there are quite a few plurals it cannot identify.
 It works by basic word substitution — it has no syntactical or other grammatical knowledge.

-5. The dictionaries use British English spelling, so US forms like "color" and "favor" will not be recognized as nouns.
-It may be possible to fix this in due course.
+6. Since the dictionaries use British English spelling, US forms like "color" and "favor" will not be recognized as nouns.

 About the N+7 / S+7 Method